surgems/ec-events/content/collections/giant-attractions/giant-star-flyer.md

         content:
           -
             type: text
             text: 'Taking swing rides to new heights, are you ready?
-Like other chair swing rides, you are seated in your swing and spun around like a carousel would.
-While you appreciate the lovely views of the funfair as you rise above it while your legs dangle freely.'
+The giant STARFLYER stands at a staggering 55M coupled with a light-up tower and swinging chairs to make a fantastic landmark attraction.
+Providing fantastic views with a relatively small footprint we can guarantee you won’t be disappointed.'
       -
         type: paragraph
         content: